-U.S. core capital goods orders, shipments falter in May
+U.S. core capital goods orders falter unexpectedly in May

 These so-called core capital goods orders were revised up to show an increase of 0.2 percent for April.
 They were previously reported to have risen 0.1 percent.

+The economy grew at a tepid 1.2 percent annual rate in the first three months of the year.
+Recent data on retail sales, manufacturing production and inflation have been disappointing.

+The Atlanta Federal Reserve left its second-quarter GDP growth forecast unchanged at a 2.9 percent annualized pace on Monday.
+The updated projection encompassed the durable goods data and last Friday's better-than-expected new home sales report.

-Shipments of core capital goods fell 0.2 percent last month after rising 0.1 percent in April.
+In May, shipments of core capital goods fell 0.2 percent after rising 0.1 percent in April.
 Core capital goods shipments are used to calculate equipment spending in the government's gross domestic product measurement.

 Economists polled by Reuters had forecast core capital goods orders rising 0.3 percent in May.